FLORIDA FAMILY ROAD TRIP

 We stop to have breakfast at Café Americano, which has a great view of the streets of Miami sparking with chatter, laughter and smiles.
 The brightly colored Latin and Cuban inspired buildings surrounded by tropical palm trees make up for the crazy traffic we keep getting stuck in.
 Everywhere we turn makes me feel like we have gone back in time to the 50s and 60s in Cuba.
 I’m in love!
 However, the loud Miami partygoers snap me out of that era and I’m happy to just keep going south to what I imagine is a more calm, slower pace of life.

-As we enter Key Largo we stop by Alabama Jack’s, which has a very relaxed vibe among the friendly locals and vacationers.
+As we enter Key Largo we get lunch at the only stop on Card Sound Road, Alabama Jack’s.
 This place has been open for more than 50 years and is built right on the water.
+And there’s a relaxed vibe among the friendly locals and vacationers.
 We sit and look at the fish and birds gliding by as we eat mahi mahi tacos and shrimp cocktail.
 My favorite food, however, (and it seems to be Luca’s favorite too) are the sweet potato fries.
 They are so soft on the inside and warm and crispy on the outside.
 Simple, but so yummy!

 Feeling recharged, we drive to the Amara Cay Resort, Islamorada.
 In the evening, we go out exploring.
 The colorful sunset reflects off the tall, beautiful palm trees, and the sun’s rays shine off the tips of the tropical bushes that cover houses and local restaurants off the shore.
 On our way back to our hotel we notice we are driving towards a cluster of red-lit trees, so we stop at the gas station that flares the roads vibrant red.
 The cashier explains that the red lights are for the sea turtles, which I think is incredibly cool.